1.1 We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will treat your personal information.

 7.2 Personal information that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

-7.3 Without prejudice to Section 7.2, we do not keep any credit card information with us.
+7.3 We do not keep any credit card information with us.

 8. Security of personal information